yoniholmes/grunt-text-replace/README.md

 - string containing a [grunt.template][grunt.template]
 - string containing regex variables `$1`, `$2`, etc
 - combination of the above
-- function where the return value will be used as the replacement text.
+- function where the return value will be used as the replacement text (supports [grunt.template][grunt.template])

 #### function
 Where *to* is a function, the function receives 4 parameters: